 Ras Al Khaimah is very unlike the other emirates.
 Its authenticity is well preserved because the ruling family decided it didn’t want to commercialize the region using oil money.

-It offers glimpses of authentic Arabian culture and is ideal for a day trip of staycation from the busier and glitzier emirates.
+It offers glimpses of authentic Arabian culture and is ideal for a day trip or staycation from the busier and glitzier Emirates.

 How to get to Ras Al Khaimah